MikeWorldWide: History

 In October 2014, MikeWorldWide received The Gay And Lesbian Victory Fund's 2014 Corporate Leadership Award for its LGBT practice and support of the LGBT community.
 In 2014, MikeWorldWide expanded into Britain with the purchase of Parys Communications, and also acquired the UK-based business-to-business PR firm Braben Communications in November 2014.
 The company was recognized as one of the Top Places to Work in PR and Best Places to Work in New Jersey.

 In 2016, the Scholastic Corporation, BDI and AMP Agency brought lawsuits against MikeWorldWide for alleged payment disputes.

 In 2018, the company launched a Sports and Entertainment practice and opened a new location in Charlotte, North Carolina.
 In April 2021, the company rebranded to MikeWorldWide and also acquired London-based agency, Chameleon.

 In June 2022, a CNBC report found that American automotive and energy company Tesla, Inc. paid MikeWorldWide to monitor a Tesla employee Facebook group and to conduct research on Tesla union organizers on social media from 2017 to 2018.
 MikeWorldWide monitored discussions on social networks alleging unfair labor practices at Tesla and monitored discussions on a sexual harassment lawsuit.
+An MikeWorldWide spokesperson told CNBC that the agency consulted with Tesla from 2017 to 2018 on a broad employee communications engagement.
+The spokesperson added that reviewing media coverage and public social conversation about a company is a common practice for gaining insights into a company's public perception.
 Former and current Tesla employees told CNBC that they believe the company continues to monitor its workers on social media.

+In November 2024, MikeWorldWide launched Everywhere, an in-house agency specializing in influencer, content, and social media marketing.

+In April 2025, the agency opened an office in Mexico City as part of its global growth strategy.